Joaquin Bordado: Production

-Actresses Jennylyn Mercado and Cristine Reyes were initially tapped to play important roles in the series.
-Due to Mercado's pregnancy, she had to be replaced by Ryza Cenon, while Reyes had some problems with the production and was quickly replaced by Iwa Moto.

-Robin Padilla, the lead star, had to endure six hours of body make-up every day for his tattoos.

-10 crew members of the show were injured after their L-300 van (TSJ-518) from Subic to Metro Manila crashed along the North Luzon Expressway (NLEX) Valenzuela exit on May 6, 2008.
+Principal photography commenced on December 13, 2007.
+Actor Robin Padilla had to endure six hours of body make-up for his tattoos in the series.
+Ten crew members of the series were injured after their L-300 van crashed along the North Luzon Expressway (NLEX) Valenzuela exit on May 6, 2008.
 Rushed to the Orthopedic Hospital was Ronaldo Godoy; to the Karuhatan Hospital were Demetrio Macaraig, stuntman Danny Bragais, Abnel Severino, Alfredo Manzanares, Steve Esguerra, and Ronnie Santos; and to the Monte Clara Montefalco Hospital in Meycauayan were Alvin Tercena, Francisco Minarag, and Rogelio Elgacio.

-On March 7, 2008, Robin Padilla suffered minor fracture injuries while filming a motorcycle stunt at Subic Bay, Olongapo City.

 Ratings

 According to AGB Nielsen Philippines' Mega Manila household television ratings, the pilot episode of Joaquin Bordado earned a 36.6% rating.
-While the final episode scored a 40.8% rating.
+The final episode scored a 40.8% rating.